kojiagile/ng-signalr-core/README.md

 # NgSignalrCore

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.
+This is an ongoing project (started on 12/08/2018) that provides SignalR client wrapper library that utilises @aspnet/signalr TypeScript library.

 ## Development server